-Type: Undead Armour Class 5 (14) Hit Dice 3 Hit Points 13, 16, 12 Attacks: Death Touch (1 point) Saving Throw 14 Special: Attack causes energy drain - immediate loss of
+Undead Priests AC 5 (14) HD 3 HP 13, 16, 12 Attacks: Death Touch (1 point) Special: Attack causes energy drain- immediate loss of a level and all associated hit points and abilities.
+Can only be hit my magic or silver weapons.
+Move: 9 Challenge Level/XP: 5/240

-10: CORRIDOR
+10: Corridor

-This corridor is earth rather than black marble.
+This corridor is plain earth rather than black marble.
 It was once used to inter sacrificial victims to Orlusz, and numerous skeletons are partially exposed beneath the floor.
-Though gruesome, they are harmless unless animated by the cardinal, below.
+Though gruesome, they are harmless unless animated by the Cardinal, below.